Today, I have a very resourceful guest post from Angie Nelson. She is one of the expert bloggers who writes about online/remote jobs.

 You can read success story after success story of people who used their little laptop to break into freelance writing, virtual assistant work, or blogging.
-But, not everyone has a computer.
-Fortunately, there are work from home jobs with no computer required.
+But not everyone has a computer.
+Fortunately, there are work-from-home jobs that do not require a computer.

 Selling Baked Goods

 Are you an accomplished baker or cake decorator?
 You can make money selling your goods.
 Just make sure to check with your county and state to see if you need permits or licenses first.

 Some states have cottage food laws that allow you to sell low-risk food prepared in your home kitchen.
 This keeps you from having to rent or install an expensive commercial kitchen.
 You will still need to obtain a permit, but once you have that, you can begin finding customers to purchase your candies, cakes, donuts, or a variety of other homemade foods.